volotat/ARC-Game/README.md

 ## About

-The aim of the game is to solve visual tasks given several examples at the beginning.
+The goal of the game is to solve visual tasks given several examples at the beginning.
 Tasks are presented as several pairs of grids with arbitrary resolution which contains cells of different colors.
 Each pair represent some transformation of the input grid into output grid.
 The task itself is to find that transformation and apply it onto test grids that are presented at the bottom of the page.
 Only exact solutions, in which all cells match the expected answer, are considered correct ones.

 ### Level structure